webplatform/docs/apis/resource_timing/PerformanceResourceTiming/initiatorType/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|Returns a DOMString representing the type of object that initiated the request for the resource.
-See Notes.}}
+See Return Value.}}
 {{API_Object_Property
 |Property_applies_to=apis/resource timing/PerformanceResourceTiming
 |Read_only=Yes